victormc13/holbertonschool-shell/basics/README.md

 5-listfilesdigitonly: script that display current directory contents in long format, with user and group IDs numerically, and hidden files(files that starts with `.`)

+# 6-firstdirectory

+6-firstdirectory: script that creates a directory named 'my_first_directory' in `/tmp/` directory